rwieruch/blog_robinwieruch_content/blog/react-feature-architecture/index.md

 }
 ```

-By not mixing features in components and data fetching functions, we will not have the problem of endless variations of nested relations in our data fetching functions.
+By not mixing features in components and data fetching functions, we will not have the problem of endless variations (e.g. `getPostWithAuthor`) of nested relations in our data fetching functions.
 But now we have the disadvantage of having two focused requests instead of one request:

 ```tsx{5,11}
 import { Comments } from '@/features/comment/components/comments';